 Sabino is currently an umbrella descriptive term encompassing the white patterns White Spotting (W) and Sabino1 (SB1).
 Sabino is generally characterized by high white, belly spots, all white, wide blazes, "chrome", lacy white spots, body spotting that is not one of the other pinto patterns, and etc. There is a lot of ongoing research and discoveries currently going on in sabino patterns and knowledge is changing rapidly.

-White Spotting (W) is a dominant pattern of which 20 types have been found thus far and there are likely many more.
+White Spotting (W) is a dominant pattern of which over 20 types have been found thus far and there are likely many more.
 White Spotting encompasses an extremely large expression of patterns.
 Expression ranges from a solid white coat, a near white coat, roan appearing sabino, the traditional description of a sabino, and minimally marked.
 Interactions between multiple white spotting patterns can have varied outcomes.
 White spotting generally has dark eyes, but blue or partially blue eyes are not uncommon.
 Many of white spotting mutations are homozygous lethals, but many others are not.
 W20 appears to be widespread and creates minimal white markings.
 Chincoteagues likely have some type of white spotting.

 Sabino 1 (SB1) is an incomplete dominant.
 Horses that are all white with pink skin are homozygous for sabino1.
 Horses that are particolored are heterozygous for SB1.
 SB1 horses mostly have dark eyes, but blue eyes are not uncommon.
 SB1 is located on the KIT gene.
 There is a test available for sabino1.
 Based upon the consistent nature and fairly consistent appearance of sabino1 it does not appear to be present in Chincoteagues.

 There are also white patterns in multiple breeds that fit the umbrella description of sabino that have not been found on the KIT gene, on which both White Spotting and Sabino1 are both found.